askoufis/dotfiles/README.md

 2. Run `fisher update`

 3. Open `nvim`.
-It should automatically install vim-plug.
+It should install [packer](https://github.com/wbthomason/packer.nvim) automatically.

-4. Inside neovim, run `:PlugInstall` to install all vim plugins
+4. Close `nvim`, then re-open it and run `:PackerSync` to install all plugins

 5. Clone `tpm`, but not to the usual place: